openclimatefix/nwp-consumer/README.md

 ### Using the Python Package (not recommended)

 Ensure the [external dependencies](#external-dependencies) are installed.
-Then, either:
+Then, do one of the following:

-1. Download the latest wheel from the artifacts of the desired [CI run](https://github.com/openclimatefix/nwp-consumer/actions/workflows/ci.yml) and install it via
+- Download the latest wheel from the artifacts of the desired [CI run](https://github.com/openclimatefix/nwp-consumer/actions/workflows/ci.yml) and install it via
     ```shell
     $ pip install nwp-consumer-<version>.whl
     ```

-2. Clone the repository and install the package via
+- Clone the repository and install the package via
     ```shell
     $ pip install .
     ```